 Support the statement

-We are circulating a statement for union branches/organisations, Labour Parties, etc to discuss, sign and circulate to other branches, etc – see here for the text and updated list of signatories.
+We are circulating this statement, initiated by Lambeth Unison, for union branches/organisations, Labour Parties, etc to discuss, sign and circulate to other branches, etc – see here for the text, a model motion to propose it to your branch with, and an updated list of signatories.

 Invite a speaker

-For more information or to invite a speaker to your union branch, Labour Party, etc, email Gemma Short at email@example.com
+For more information or to invite a speaker to your union branch, CLP, etc, email us at firstname.lastname@example.org

 Articles about the anti-union laws

-- Young workers turned up for us – we must turn up for them (speech at LP conference, September 2017)
+• Young workers turned up for us – we must turn up for them (speech at Labour Party conference, September 2017)

 More information soon.